 The customer service is excellent and very accessible and they have a live chat along with a free 24/7 vet helpline.
 Perfect if you need that extra reassurance when you are dog or cat sitting.

 I’m going to use Trusted Housesitters as an example.
-Yes, I am an affiliate for them but they are the ones we use and I love them.
+Yes, I am an affiliate for them but they are the house sitting company that we use and I love them.
 They have saved us an absolute fortune together with providing us with experiences that we would never have otherwise had the chance to have.

 How Housesitting Works.